BU Linguistics alumni survey. Thanks so much!

 Linguistics majors who qualify are invited to apply for admission into the Honors program.
 There are also honors programs available for the various Linguistics joint majors (described here).
 Those of you who are not yet juniors might consider applying in the future.

 The Linguistics Honors program requires 14 courses (rather than 12, as for the standard major), to include 3 at an advanced level; these must be completed with a GPA of at least 3.7.
 Students who complete the program successfully will graduate "with Honors in Linguistics."

 Honors program application forms: Linguistics, Linguistics & Philosophy, French & Linguistics, Italian & Linguistics, Japanese & Linguistics, Spanish & Linguistics.
 [Applications for admission as of Fall 2015 will be accepted from 4/25/2015 to 9/10/2015 for students who will be graduating between January 2017 and September 2017 (inclusive).]

 A variety of co-curricular activities will be organized for program participants.
 Complete details are available from this page: http://www.bu.edu/linguistics/UG/honors/honors-for-ling.html.
 Students who may be interested in this program are also strongly encouraged to discuss this with their faculty advisor and/or Prof. Neidle.

-See Prof. Chang's video introduction!
+See Prof. Chang's video introduction from last spring!
 And learn more about him from his profile page.